Haroon-Baig/20-Days-of-JavaScript/README.md

 10-Days-of-JavaScript
 Welcome to this repository where I will be uploading Javascript Projects.
 The Project so far includes:
-1. Budget Tracker App
+1. Budget Tracker App (Beginer)
-2. Random Quote Generater
+2. Random Quote Generater (Beginer)
-3. Word Scramble Game
+3. Word Scramble Game (Beginer)
+4. Basic Image Editor (Intermediate)